vitaliisili/vitaliisili/README.md

 ### About me

 <samp>
-Hello there! 👋 My name is Vitalii Sili, I'am Full Stack Developer, enthusiastic 🥇, imaginative 🎨, and insightful 🔭 developer with a practical and hands-on approach to tackling challenges, and an insatiable thirst for learning 📚.
+Hello there! 👋 My name is Vitalii Sili, I'm Full Stack Developer, enthusiastic 🥇, imaginative 🎨, and insightful 🔭 developer with a practical and hands-on approach to tackling challenges, and an insatiable thirst for learning 📚.